 12. Use trusted sources only for downloads

-If you are running on a tight budget (and even if you aren’t), you might be tempted by the option of getting all the features and functionalities of premium plugins/themes for free.
+If you are running on a tight budget (and even if you aren’t), you might be tempted by the option of getting all the features and functionalities of premium plugins/themes for free: pirated or cracked plugins.

-You can't outsmart a hacker if you are downloading premium stuff from ill-reputed or unauthorized sources - they will come back to punch you in the heart.
-They are ill-reputed because they will fill those legit ‘premium’ plugins/themes with malware and let the stupid folks do the rest.
+You can't outsmart a hacker if you are downloading premium stuff from ill-reputed or unauthorized sources - they will come back to bite you.
+They are ill-reputed because they will fill those legit ‘premium’ plugins/themes with malware and let you do the rest.

 13. Secure your website by looking like a Pro